JJNnan/Resample_spectrum_c/README.md

          2500 0.291
 in result/ generate the resample result of different sensors

-in this programme , includes landsat8-OLI  MERIS  Hyperion  AVRIS  MODIS sensors
+in this programme , includes landsat8-OLI  MERIS  Hyperion  AVRIS  MODIS sensors you can also choose MERIS sensor as user-mode, just input (mid-wavelength and FWHM of each wavelength )in the file of Meris_FWHM.txt